Cardinal-Cryptography/common-aggregator/README.md

 ### Roles

-`CommonManagement` defines several roles, with different set of privileges.
+`CommonManagement` defines several roles, with different sets of privileges.

 *Owner* - owner of the `CommonManagement` contract.
 Has ability to assign and revoke all other roles and has all of their privileges.
 Can upgrade `CommonManagement` and `CommonAggregator` contracts (subject to a timelock).